-Successful art is the expression of our collective experiences, inclinations, and ability to innovate, and well-made craft is the product of learning, experience and technical mastery.
-Deeply exploring and experimenting with this convergence of art and craft for decades, Gabriel has created a distinctive style of furniture and Jewish art that is completely unique, elegant, and contemporary, while remaining deeply rooted in tradition.
+Successful art is the expression of our collective experiences, inclinations, and ability to innovate.
+A well-made craft is the product of learning, experience and technical mastery.
+Deeply exploring and experimenting with this convergence of art and craft for decades, Master Artisan Gabriel Bass has created a distinctive style of furniture and Jewish art that is completely unique, elegant, and contemporary, while remaining deeply rooted in tradition.
 Each unique piece demonstrates the finest combination of technical mastery and exquisite design, reflecting the refined techniques and design ideas which he brought from the international contemporary crafts movement to Israel.

-Gabriel is the founder of Bass Synagogue Furniture and The Jewish Artist Center, both located in Mata, a small moshav outside of Jerusalem.
+Gabriel runs many of the Art Center classes himself with assistance from his talented staff.
 Originally from Seattle, Gabriel was trained in totem pole carving on the Musqueam reserve in Canada by master carver Richard Campbell, and continues to employ many of these same techniques and tools.
-He went on to work under carpenter Gavriel Bar-Lev in Vancouver, Canada, while simultaneously building his own business as a furniture maker and Judaica artist, and was able to display his work at some of the most prestigious art exhibits in North America.
+He went on to work under carpenter Gavriel Bar-Lev in Vancouver, Canada, while simultaneously building his own business as a furniture maker and Judaica artist.
+In his first years he displayed his work at some of the most prestigious art exhibits in North America.
 In 2002 he made aliyah to Israel and studied glass work and design at the Bezalel Academy for Art in Jerusalem.
-He continues to put the finishing touches on all work produced by BSF while overseeing the business end, teaching workshops, and running the glass studio.
+He continues to design and put the artistic touches on all work produced by Bass Furniture, while giving tours of the studio, teaching furniture making, carving, glass blowing, and sculpture.